mariogrune/MEMD-Python-/README.md

 # MEMD-Python-
-Python version of the Multivariate Empirical Mode Decomposition algorith
+Python version of the Multivariate Empirical Mode Decomposition algorithm

 Created on Wed Mar 14 16:50:30 2018